 While in captivity, Pineapple Conures eat what they are served.
 Hence, it becomes the responsibility of the owner to feed the bird a balanced diet.

 Seeds are the favorite of Pineapple Conures and they love gorging on a variety of them.
-Feed them quinoa, chia, barley, or mix a few of them to keep the bird interested.
+Feed them quinoa, chia, and barley, or mix a few of them to keep the bird interested.
 Soak them for a few hours before serving to make them chewable for the bird.
 Or you can also serve them sprouted if the bird likes.
-Try not to overdo with the seeds as they are high in fat content and might cause obesity in Pineapples.
-Also, try not to feed the market-made seed-mix to the bird as it contains high fat-content along an imbalanced nutrition profile.
+Try not to overdo the seeds as they are high in fat content and might cause obesity in Pineapples.
+Also, try not to feed the market-made seed mix to the bird as it contains high fat content along an imbalanced nutrition profile.

 Fruits are another favorite of Pineapples in the wild as well as in captivity.
 Serve them a variety of fresh fruits like bananas, apples, grapes, pineapples, berries, blueberries, mangoes, pears, etc. These can be offered with or without peel.
 Slice them, dice them, or puree them before serving.
 The key is to keep them manageable for the bird to eat.
 Discard all the fruits kept uneaten for more than 5-6 hours.
 These might have grown germs.